Bullying & Harassment

 LINK: DISD Bully Prevention

 What is bullying?Bullying is aggressive behavior that is intentional, repetitive and involves an imbalance of power and strength between the bully and the target of bullying.
-Parents and students are sometimes reluctant to report bulling for a variety of reasons.
+Parents and students are sometimes reluctant to report bullying for a variety of reasons.
 Denton ISD wants school to be a safe place for all students and provides an online incident report form for those occurrences that appear to fit the definition of bullying.
 The form may be accessed below.
 Please print/fill it out and return it to the principal’s office at your earliest convenience.

 How can I support my child if he or she is bullied?

 In the event of major issues such as physical assault, call the police for assistance immediately.
 If bullying is occurring outside of school, interventions that the school can provide may be very limited, but do contact an administrator or counselor so they are aware of problems that could show up in school or at school events.
 If you believe your child is the target of bullying behaviors at school, it is essential that you report that to an administrator or counselor and request to fill out this form as completely as possible so that the school can intervene.
-In addition to disciplinary plans described in the Student Code of Conduct, campuses counselors provide responsive services to help students deal with crisis and guidance for problem solving and decision making.
+In addition to disciplinary plans described in the Student Code of Conduct, campus counselors provide responsive services to help students deal with crises and guidance for problem solving and decision making.
 The student resource officer on campus may be another resource to help address safety issues.What if my child is in an abusive friendship with someone who hurts him or her?Both girls and boys sometimes get into friendships with someone who uses that relationship as a way of exerting control over them.
 That imbalance of power can sometimes lead to relational aggression or dating violence—an extreme type of bullying behavior.
 The best way for young people to protect themselves from hurtful and unhealthy relationships is to move on to other friendships, knowing that a real friend doesn’t hurt you.
 Keeping communications open with your child is the most important thing that a parent can do.What should my child do if bullied at school?
 Fighting is never a good way to solve problems.
 The best deterrent is adult authority.
 Students who feel threatened at school should immediately ask for help from teachers, coaches, counselors, and/or the student resource officer.
 Teach your children that reporting school violence or bullying is not “tattling.”
 Bystanders play an important role in bullying because students who observe and do not report bullying contribute to its existence by providing an audience.
-Help your child understand that despite what we see and hear in the media, victimization is not entertainment.
-Please partner with us to help our children learn effective ways of social interaction that demonstrates respect for one another at home, in the community, and in school.
+Help your child understand, despite what we see and hear in the media, victimization is not entertainment.
+Please partner with us to help our children learn effective ways of social interaction that demonstrate respect for one another at home, in the community, and in school.